Peer Support Week

 Peer Support Officer of the year Award

-As part of Peer Support Week celebrations, QFES announced the recipients of the QFES Olga Wilson Award for Peer Support Officers of the Year.
+As part of Peer Support Week celebrations, QFES announces the recipients of the QFES Olga Wilson Award for Peer Support Officer of the Year.

 Previous Award Winners

 Michael Everingham (QFRS Brisbane region)

 Jason Mather (QFRS Far North region)

 Michael Perry (QFRS Central Central region)